 Planning a long flight with a layover in Paris?
 Paris has so much to offer, even if you can only spend a day in Paris or less.
 From world-class museums to beautiful gardens and famous sites seen in films, there is much to see and do in the City of Light.
 Although Paris is the biggest city of France, the city is compact and easy to navigate by metro or by bike.
 So if your next flight includes a layover at CDG Airport don’t hesitate to experience some unique things to do in Paris.
 Here’s a taste . .

 CAN I LEAVE THE AIRPORT DURING A LAYOVER IN PARIS?

 First of all, can you leave the airport during a layover in Paris?
 If your layover in Paris is at least 5-6 hours, YES, you should visit the city of Paris!
 However keep in mind that if you booked your flights separately you will need to pick up the baggage at CDG airport and do another check in.
 In this case allow extra time to do all this.

 TAKE A (UNIQUE) WALK ALONG THE SEINE RIVER

-As big as Paris is, it is a surprisingly walkable city.
+As big as Paris is, it is a surprisingly walk able city.
 One can spend a day on foot and not tire of the sights.
-Since you are on a short day layover and CDG is not the most exciting airport in the world, head out for a unique stroll in the City of Light.
+Since you are on a layover in Paris and CDG airport is not the most exciting airport in the world, head out for a unique stroll in the City of Light.

 If you look now at the ground, you should be able to find quickly (there are always some tourists around) a plaque indicating France’s km 0.
 All the French roads are measured from this point.